 - Juneau's planetarium is part of the Juneau School District and has been run by volunteers for over 20 years.
-We offer astronomy education for the public, school classes and community groups.
-We use a 1967 Spitz analog projector.
+Our presentations and events reflect the interest and knowledge of our volunteers.

 - We offer free astronomy education for the public, school classes and community groups.
 We serve people of all ages and levels of astronomy knowledge.

 The planetarium is a unique community resource